Get

 Conclusion

 Head butting or head rubbing is an odd and endearing behavior that many cats use to claim you as their own and show affection.
 However, head butting can be confused with head pressing, which is a concerning sign of possible underlying diseases.
-If you notice head pressing, it’s important to schedule an exam with your vet as soon as possible.
+If you notice head pressing, it’s important to schedule an exam with a vet as soon as possible.

 Featured Image Credit: Sari ONeal, Shutterstock